unstoppabledomains/dev-docs/manage-domains/delegating-transactions.md

 ---
-description: >-
+title: Delegating (Meta) Transactions
-  This page details the process for using meta-transaction support, which allows users to delegate transactions to another party.
+description: This page details the process for using meta-transaction support, which allows users to delegate transactions to another party.
 ---

 # Delegating Transactions